-Have you ever stopped to consider the total cost of ownership (TCO) for your current, or next, IT service desk tool?
+Have you ever stopped to consider the total cost of ownership (TCO) for your current, or next, IT service desk tool and the all-in IT service management (ITSM) costs?
 Not just the costs of buying the software licenses (usually for an on-premises tool), or the monthly software-as-a-service (SaaS) subscription costs, but the all-in costs of what it takes to make the tool “fit for purpose” and to maintain this over time.

 This article looks at the “other” costs that are easily overlooked when comparing IT service desk tools and makes suggestions as to how these can be minimized.